freenas/freenas-docs/userguide/intro.rst

 * :ref:`VMs` have received significant improvements, including:

-  * the ability to specify the MAC address for the VM NIC when adding or editing a NIC device using :menuselection:`VMs --> Devices`.
+  * the ability to specify the MAC address for the VM NIC when adding or editing a NIC device using
+    :menuselection:`VMs --> Devices --> Network Interface`.

+  * the ability to edit the VNC screen resolution, select the IP address to bind to, set the VNC password, and select the option to use the Web version of VNC.
+These options can be set using :menuselection:`VMs --> Devices --> VNC`.

 The following major features are new in this version: